 We have seen that natural capital influences economic growth in two ways.
-An increase in the share of natural capital in total wealth reduces economic growth while an increase in natural capital per person stimulates growth.
-Because natural capital per person equals, by definition, the multiple of the share of natural capital in total wealth and wealth per person, Model 7 in Table 1 suggests that the total effect of an increase in the natural capital share on economic growth is -0.025 plus 0.041 times wealth per person (in hundreds of thousands of US dollars).
-Therefore, the total effect of an increase in the natural capital share on growth declines with wealth per person but remains negative as long as total per capita wealth is below USD 61,000 (= $0.025/0.041 \times 10^5$).
-For comparison, the median total per capita wealth in our sample is USD 35,000.
-In the sample, 106 countries have total wealth below USD 61,000 and 58 countries have more than that.
+An increase in the share of natural capital in total wealth reduces economic growth, while an increase in natural capital per person stimulates growth.
+Because natural capital per person equals, by definition, the multiple of the share of natural capital in total wealth and wealth per person, Model 7 in Table 2.1 suggests that the total effect of an increase in the natural capital share on economic growth is -0.025 plus 0.041 times wealth per person (in hundreds of thousands of U.S. dollars).
+Therefore, the total effect of an increase in the natural capital share on growth declines with wealth per person but remains negative as long as total per capita wealth is below US\$61,000 (= 0.025/0.041×105).
+For comparison, the median total per capita wealth in our sample is US\$35,000.
+In the sample, 106 countries have total wealth below US\$61,000 and 58 countries have more than that.
 This means that an increase in the natural capital share tends to reduce growth in developing countries, but may well increase growth in industrial countries.
-Hence, the net effect of an increase in the natural capital share on growth is negative in two-thirds of the countries in the sample.
-These results can be supplemented by tracing the additional effects of increased natural capital on real capital via blunted incentives to save and invest; on human capital through neglect of education; on social capital via rent seeking, civil and political oppression, corruption, and so forth, as well as on financial capital through failure to develop institutions and on foreign capital through protectionism along the lines discussed in Section 2.
+Hence, the net effect of an increase in the natural capital share on growth is negative in twothirds of the countries in the sample.
+These results can be supplemented by tracing the additional effects of increased natural capital on real capital via blunted incentives to save and invest; on human capital through neglect of education; on social capital via rent seeking, civil and political oppression, corruption, and so forth; on

-31 For a contrary view, see Lederman and Maloney (2008).
+14For a contrary view, see Lederman and Maloney, 2008.